Providing Local JS and CSS Resources for CDN Fallbacks

 </script>

-To check the Bootstrap JavaScript is loaded we test for the existence of one of the provided plugins, in this case ‘modal’.
-The CSS is a little more tricky, on top of including the CDN provided stylesheet in the head, we wait for the page to be fully loaded and check to see if the body color matches are expectations.
-If this is not the case we appended the local stylesheet to the head.
+To check that the Bootstrap JavaScript is loaded, we test for the existence of one of the provided plugins – in this case, ‘modal’.
+The CSS is a little more tricky.
+In addition to including the CDN-provided stylesheet in the head, we wait for the page to be fully loaded and then check to see if the body colour matches our expectations.
+If this is not the case, we append the local stylesheet to the head.
 This example uses jQuery for ease of explanation, as we can be confident at this stage that at least the local version is in effect.

 YepNope

-The second example takes advantage of the great YepNope library, providing us with the ability to test for existence of a predicate and act upon this result.
-Including YepNope and the provided CSS plugin extension in the document head, we are able to be sure that the ‘complete’ callbacks will only be invoked when either the related JS or CSS assets have been fully loaded.
+The second example takes advantage of the excellent YepNope library, which provides us with the ability to test for the existence of a predicate and act upon the result.
+By including YepNope and the provided CSS plugin extension in the document head, we are able to ensure that the ‘complete’ callbacks are only invoked when the related JS or CSS assets have been fully loaded.

 load: '//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js',